 As a result, the funding (and therefore control) for delivering a solution is spread across disparate functions that are often locally sub-optimized.
 For example, it’s common for an Infrastructure branch to default to historical data to budget cloud and communications contracts as an aggregate, without understanding the current consumption and future needs of the solutions using those resources.
 Infrastructure may not be involved early and throughout the development of a new solution.
 When that solution requires capacity not included in the annual planning process, Infrastructure can be caught off-guard, and then become a bottleneck, potentially delaying solution delivery.
 Similar delays can occur with testing, security, and other branches.
 It’s also difficult to tie the consumption of these limited resources back to the appropriate solutions and value streams.
 In the U.S., this last challenge has prompted the adoption of Technology Business Management (TBM) to gain better visibility into how IT funds are spent [1, 2, 3].

 Based on the principles of Lean Budgets and Guardrails, Figure 2 offers a better solution.
-It assumes that the organization has identified end-to-end value streams, for example, all of the financial systems in an agency, all of the solutions in each value stream (GL, AR, AP, Payroll, grants management, etc.), and the priorities for horizons of investing for each solution in the coming budget year.
+It assumes that the organization has identified end-to-end development value streams, for example, all of the financial systems in an agency, all of the solutions in each value stream (GL, AR, AP, Payroll, grants management, etc.), and the priorities for horizons of investing for each solution in the coming budget year.

-For example, a financial system’s value stream may have requests from Infrastructure to do a major modernization initiative in the next fiscal year to move all remaining solutions to the cloud.
+For example, a financial system’s development value stream may have requests from Infrastructure to do a major modernization initiative in the next fiscal year to move all remaining solutions to the cloud.
 However, the functional area might raise a higher priority request to adapt all solutions to comply with the new tax laws so that payroll for employees and payments to suppliers will be correct when the law takes effect the following year.
-Given a limited projected total budget for the entire value stream, the trade-off in participatory budgeting might be to defer the cloud migration for the least used systems until the following year, freeing up funds to build the new complex taxation rules into the applications.
-This demonstrates collaborative systems thinking across silos applied to the budgeting process for value streams.
+Given a limited projected total budget for the entire development value stream, the trade-off in participatory budgeting might be to defer the cloud migration for the least used systems until the following year, freeing up funds to build the new complex taxation rules into the applications.
+This demonstrates collaborative systems thinking across silos applied to the budgeting process for development value streams.

 The net effect is that once the shift to lean budgets is complete, the annual budget requests are still reviewed by the agency CIO and forwarded for consideration in the overall federal budget lifecycle process.
-However, now the budget will be organized by value streams, not by individual branches or projects.
-The funds that flow down in the final appropriation and apportionment will also be subsequently allocated to the value streams.
-It will then be up to the decentralized decision-making of the leaders in each value stream to determine how the funds will be used throughout the year (a key to enabling agency agility).
+However, now the budget will be organized by development value streams, not by individual branches or projects.
+The funds that flow down in the final appropriation and apportionment will also be subsequently allocated to the development value streams.
+It will then be up to the decentralized decision-making of the leaders in each development value stream to determine how the funds will be used throughout the year (a key to enabling agency agility).